KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - persist the selected interval in `Properties.Settings`;
 - load the selected chart through REST;
 - update the selected chart through a dedicated WebSocket;
-- resync the selected chart if candle continuity is broken.
+- resync the selected chart if candle continuity is broken;
+- expose live similarity-filter parameters on the form;
+- re-screen symbols from cache when similarity-filter parameters are changed without reloading market data through REST.

 ## Current architecture